kdavies4/ModelicaRes/README.rst

 **Utilities to set up and analyze Modelica simulation experiments**

 ModelicaRes is a free, open-source tool to manage Modelica_ simulations, interpret results, and create publishable figures.
-It is possible to
+It can be used to

-- auto-generate simulation scripts,
+- generate simulation scripts,
-- browse data,
+- load and browse data,
 - perform custom calculations,
 - filter and sort groups of results,
 - produce various plots and diagrams, and
 - export data to various formats via pandas_.

 The figures are generated via matplotlib_, which offers a rich set of plotting routines.
-ModelicaRes includes functions to automatically pre-format and label some figures, like xy plots, Bode and Nyquist plots, and Sankey diagrams.
+ModelicaRes has methods to automatically create and label xy plots, Bode and Nyquist plots, and Sankey diagrams.
 ModelicaRes can be scripted or used in an interactive Python_ session with math and matrix functions from NumPy_.

 Currently, ModelicaRes only loads Dymola/OpenModelica_-formatted results (\*.mat), but the loading functions are modular so that other formats can be